astropy-learn/learn-astropy/src/contributing/infrastructure.md

 ## Overview

-Tutorials are written as Jupyter notebooks on the `master` branch of the `astropy/astropy-tutorials` repository in `tutorials/notebooks/`.
-These notebook files do not contain output in order to simplify version-controlling the files.
+Tutorials are written as Jupyter notebooks in unique repositories of the form `tutorial--*` in the [Astropy Learn organization](https://github.com/astropy-learn).
+The notebook files do not contain output in order to simplify version-controlling the files.

 The rendered Astropy-tutorials site is built using Sphinx with the Astropy theme to look like the main documentation.
-Sphinx requires restructured text (RST) files for its build process, so use an intermediate step to run the notebooks to produce output, and then convert the notebook files into RST files.
+Sphinx requires restructured text (RST) files for its build process, so we use [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) to run the notebooks to produce output, and then convert the notebook files into RST files.

 We use [CircleCI](https://circleci.com) to do the Sphinx build, which is then pushed to the `gh-pages` branch of the repository and served by GitHub.
 The notebooks are first converted to RST files during the Sphinx build by doing the conversion at the end of the [Sphinx configuration file](https://github.com/astropy/astropy-tutorials/blob/master/tutorials/conf.py).